Skip to content

 generateNonce() {

-// Each system uses different milliseconds
+// Each system uses a different base value

 const baseTime = Date.now();